-Term Definition A tax credit that is both: • Paid by a tax agency to the customer before the customer files taxes to claim it; and • Not limited by the customer's income tax liability.
+Term Definition Advance refundable tax credit A tax credit that is both: • Paid by a tax agency to the customer before the customer files taxes to claim it; and • Not limited by the customer's income tax liability.
 Income Tax Refunds Any money paid to a customer in the form of a refund of taxes paid.